 The prequel trilogy shows us how democracies die and slip into tyranny.
 The original trilogy shows us how tyranny can be beaten and democracy can be restored.
 And the sequel trilogy essentially shows us that no matter how often you beat tyranny, it will always come back and any victory you win will always be hollow.
 Oh yes, and the galaxy at large just doesn’t care, as long as they get their pensions/free washing machines*/a culturally homogenic state/a sense of safety, no matter how hollow.
 Which, honestly, is more of a downer message than Revenge of the Sith and Rogue One taken together.

 Of course, it didn’t work out that way.
 It quickly turned out that the transition to democracy was far from smooth and that getting rid of political oppression in Eastern Europe and elsewhere also liberated a couple of ugly old ghosts we’d rather have kept buried.
 The US and anybody they could bully into joining in went to war against Iraq in 1991 and would periodically do so again well into the new millennium.
 The Balkan exploded into violence and two and a half years after the fall of the Wall, a home for refugees was burning in Rostock-Lichtenhagen, set alight by Neonazis who were cheered on by the general population.
-It was the first notable act in what would soon turn into an orgy of far right violence, concentrated in but not limited to East Germany.
+It was the first notable act (though I’ve since learned that there were several earlier racist attacks and murders, which were swept under the carpet at the time) in what would soon turn into an orgy of far right violence, concentrated in but not limited to East Germany.
 Meanwhile, nominally leftwing governments dismantled social security systems all over Europe and beyond.
 And then came the September 11, 2001 and the so-called war on terror started, complete with increased surveillance for “our own safety”.

 There is just one difference.
 At the end of Return of the Jedi, I at least thought that things would be okay now.
 It wouldn’t always be smooth sailing, the occasional Thrawn and other Imperial leftover would pop up, but democracy had been restored and our heroes would be happy.
 Meanwhile, the end of The Rise of Skywalker is very much what the romance community calls a Happy For Now (and not even all that happy, considering no one except for two elderly lesbians gets a romantic happy ending and Rey ends the movie alone on Tatooine) rather than the Happily Ever After we thought we got at the ending of Return of the Jedi.